knawd/deployer/charts/knawd-deployer/README.md

 **target**: The type of kubernetes cluster to be configured.
 Supported versions are `ubuntu_18_04`, `ubuntu_20_04`, `microk8s` `rhel8` (default: rhel8)

-**tag**: The tag in the repository where the image is located used to specifiy a custom image  (default: latest)
+**tag**: The tag in the repository where the image is located used to specifiy a custom image  (default: the latest release branch)

 **autoRestart**: Should the deployer automatically restart the CRI service?
 Required for the config to be applied (default: true)